viswanathct/kart/ReadMe.md

 * Imports are simple object extensions, with collision detection.
 Implicit overlays are considered as collisions.
 Imports should occur only from top to bottom and not right to left. ie: Providers shouldn't override earlier providers (left to right), but customizations should be done for such providers (top to bottom).
 This is to reign-in hidden structures.

 * A lot of assumptions are made, like, by default, time being persisted in UTC and displayed in local time.

+* Though REST is the default mode of HTTP communication, other methods like RPC too could be used.

 Decisions
 ---------